-This handbook contains information on the courses offered at ETASC for Year 11 Preliminary course, along with the assessment policy and procedures for assessment tasks.
+This handbook contains information on the courses offered at ETASC for Stage 6, along with the assessment policy and procedures for assessment tasks.
 It also gives general information on the organisation and structure for Years 11 and 12, that is the Preliminary and HSC courses.
 It is intended that you use this handbook as a guide to ensure you know the mandatory requirements to completing Stage 6.